How Vladimir Putin Became a Toy in a Central Park Playground

 The sculpture is intended to denounce “the absurdity of war and at highlighting children’s courage when faced with violent, catastrophic situations triggered by others,” Colomina wrote on Instagram in claiming authorship of the Putin statue, also punctuating the president’s first name with two droplets of blood emojis.

-Already, NYC kids have been photographed menacing the red Putin sculpture with squirt guns, dousing it in sand and sticking their tiny fingers in the figure’s ears, lending a distinct playfulness to the overt condemnation of the statue’s essence.
+Already, kids have been photographed menacing the red Putin sculpture with squirt guns, dousing it in sand, and sticking their tiny fingers in the figure’s ears, lending a distinct playfulness to the overt condemnation of the statue’s essence.

 “It was the Russian invasion of Ukraine that inspired me,” Colomina told The Daily Beast.
 “It was a real trauma.
 I feared that the dictator would take out all his toys and unfortunately that’s what he did.
 I hope it will stop soon.”￼